-The HIA should be submitted, as part of the impact assessment report or EMPr, to the PHRA if established in the province or to SAHRA.
+The HIA should be submitted, as part of the impact assessment report or EMPr, to the Provincial Heritage Resource Agency (PHRA) or to SAHRA.
 SAHRA will ultimately be responsible for the evaluation of Phase 1 HIA reports upon which review comments will be issued.
 'Best practice' requires Phase 1 HIA reports and additional development information, as per the impact assessment report and/or EMPr, to be submitted in duplicate to SAHRA after completion of the study.
 SAHRA accepts Phase 1 HIA reports authored by professional archaeologists, accredited with ASAPA or with a proven ability to do archaeological work.

 Minimum accreditation requirements include an Honours degree in archaeology or related discipline and 3 years postuniversity CRM experience (field supervisor level).
 Minimum standards for reports, site documentation and descriptions are set by ASAPA in collaboration with SAHRA.
-ASAPA is based in South Africa, representing professional archaeology in the SADC region.
+ASAPA is based in South Africa, representing professional archaeology in the Southern African Development Community (SADC) region.
 ASAPA is primarily involved in the overseeing of ethical practice and standards regarding the archaeological profession.
 Membership is based on proposal and secondment by other professional members.